jyg007/jyg007-hmz_osoplugins_code_and_generators/contracts/README.md

     `cp terraform.tfvars.template terraform.tfvars`
 1. Edit the `terraform.tfvars` file and assign values to the following terraform variables:
     - `HMZ_SERVER` - Ripple Custody frontend endpoint
-    - `VAULTID` - Vault ID used for cold vault operations.
+    - `VAULT_ID` - Vault ID used for cold vault operations.
 If you are using a new vault, then generate a new uuid.
     - `SK` - Base64 private key for OSO functional user account
     - `FRONTEND_PLUGIN_IMAGE` - Frontend plugin image with sha256
     - `SEED` - Passphrase used to optionally encrypt the data being transferred between OSO and Ripple Custody.
 The passphrase must match with the backend.